-- → Folder Filtering (dir_choice, default: Exclude) Specify a pattern and an action to take for matching folder names.
-Leave the pattern empty to disable folder filtering. - → pattern (pattern_dir) Use a shell-like wildcard e.g. 'Test'.
-Matches any sequence of characters in string, including a null string. ?
+- → Folder Filtering (dir\choice, default: Exclude) Specify a pattern and an action to take for matching folder names.
+Leave the pattern empty to disable folder filtering. - → pattern ( pattern\dir ) Use a shell-like wildcard e.g. 'Test \'. \ Matches any sequence of characters in string, including a null string. ?
 Matches any single character in string. [chars] Matches any character in the set given by chars.
 If a sequence of the form x-y appears in chars, then any character between x and y, inclusive, will match.
 On Windows, this is used with the -nocase option, meaning that the end points of the range are converted to lower case first.
-Whereas {[A-z]} matches '' when matching case-sensitively ('' falls between the 'Z' and 'a'), with -nocase this is considered like {[A-Za-z]}. \x Matches the single character x.
-This provides a way of avoiding the special interpretation of the characters ?[] in pattern.
-Tip: Use ; to separate multiple patterns. - → Exclude files whose size exceeds (size_limit, default: 500000) Provide the size in bytes above which files are excluded automatically from the Squore project (Big files are usually generated files or test files).
-Leave this field empty to deactivate this option. - → Detect algorithmic cloning (clAlg , default: true) When checking this box, Squan Sources launches a cloning detection tool capable of finding algorithmic cloning in your code. - → Detect text cloning (clTxt, default: true) When checking this box, Squan Sources launches a cloning detection tool capable of finding text duplication in your code. - → Ignore blank lines (clignBlk, default: true) When checking this box, blanks lines are ignored when searching for text duplication - → Ignore comment blocks (clignCmt , default: true) When checking this box, blocks of comments are ignored when searching for text duplication - → Minimum size of duplicated blocks (clRSlen, default: 10) This threshold defines the minimum size (number of lines) of blocks that can be reported as cloned. - → Textual Cloning fault ratio (clfr, default: 0.1) This threshold defines how much cloning between two artefacts is necessary for them to be considered as clones by the text duplication tool.
-For example, a fault ratio of 0.1 means that two artefacts are considered clones if less than 10% of their contents differ. - → Algorithmic cloning fault ratio (clalgFR, default: 0.1) This threshold defines how much cloning between two artefacts is necessary for them to be considered as clones by the algorithmic cloning detection tool. - → Compute Textual stability (genTs, default: true) This option allows keeping track of the stability of the code analysed for each version.
-The computed stability is available on the dashboard as a metric called and can be interpreted as 0% meaning completely changed and 100% meaning not changed at all. - → Compute Algorithmic stability (genAs, default: true) This option allows keeping track of the stability of the code analysed for each version.
+Whereas {[A-z]} matches '\' when matching case-sensitively ('\' falls between the 'Z' and 'a'), with -nocase this is considered like {[A-Za-z]}. \x Matches the single character x.
+This provides a way of avoiding the special interpretation of the characters \?[] in pattern.
+Tip: Use; to separate multiple patterns. - → Detect algorithmic cloning (clAlg, default: true) When checking this box, Squan Sources launches a cloning detection tool capable of finding algorithmic cloning in your code. - → Detect text cloning (cltxt, default: true) When checking this box, Squan Sources launches a cloning detection tool capable of finding text duplication in your code. - → Backwards-compatible cloning ( clBw , default: false) When checking this box, the cloning detection tool is run in a way that produces metrics that are backwards-compatible with earlier versions of this product (2014-A): exact matching is used for algorithmic cloning and a 5% margin is used for text duplication.
+This legacy behaviour should only be used if you are using an old configuration that was developed before 2014- - → Cloning fault ratio ( clfr , default: 0.1) This threshold defines how much cloning between two artefacts is necessary for them to be considered as clones by the cloning detection tool.
+For example, a fault ratio of 0.1 means that two artefacts are considered clones if less than 10% of their contents differ.
+Note that this option is ignored if you are using backwards-compatible cloning. - → Detect Open Source cloning (deprecated) ( clos , default: false) This option is no longer supported and should not be used anymore. - Compute Textual stability (genTs, default: true) This option allows keeping track of the stability of the code analysed for each version.
+The computed stability is available on the dashboard as a metric called and can be interpreted as 0% meaning completely changed and 100% meaning not changed at all. - → Compute Algorithmic stability ( genAs , default: true) This option allows keeping track of the stability of the code analysed for each version.
 The computed stability is available on the dashboard as a metric called Stability Index (SI) and can be interpreted as 0% meaning completely changed and 100% meaning not changed at all. - → Detect artefact renaming (clren, default: true) This option allows Squan Sources to detect artefacts that have been moved since the previous version, ensuring that the stability metrics of the previous artefact are passed to the new one.
 This is typically useful if you have moved a file to a different folder in your source tree and do not want to lose the previous metrics generated for this file.
-If you do not use this option, moved artefacts will be considered as new artefacts. - → Mark relaxed findings as suspicious (susp, default: MODIFIED_BEFORE) This option sets the suspicious flag on relaxed findings depending of the selected option.
-Applies on source code artifacts only. - → Additional parameters (additional_param) These additional parameters can be used to pass instructions to external processes started by this data provider.
-This value is generally left empty in most cases.
+If you do not use this option, moved artefacts will be considered as new artefacts. - → Additional parameters (additional\param) These additional parameters can be used to pass instructions to external processes started by this data provider.
+This value is generally left empty in most